brandonvu12/brandonvu12/README.md

 # Brandon Vu

 **Hi my name is Brandon Vu.
-I am a third year student at the University of Califorina, Irvine majoring in Computer Science with a focus in Intelligent Systems.**
+I am a 3rd year student at the University of Califorina, Irvine majoring in Computer Science with a focus in Intelligent Systems.**

 I am interested in Artificial Intelligence, specifically in human interaction with computers.
 This had lead me down a path of writing programs that can recognize confused facial expressions and evenutally integrating my Goole Home assistant into my daily life to efficently go about my day.
 I hope to gain more experience professionally and grow outside the classroom.
 Feel free to reach out as I have provided my LinkedIn profile and email below! 😄